neutron-sync/nsync-server/README.md

 ### *Encrypted Dot File sync service*

 This is the web service portion of Neutron Sync.
-It is a Django app and can be deployed just like any other Django web service.
+It is a Django app and can be deployed just like any other typical Django web service.

 ## Setup Service